pybender/cloudml/doc/_build/html/_sources/getting_started.txt

 .. topic:: Section contents

-    In this section, we provide a very short example how to learn and evaluate an classifier using CloudML.
-Also basic concepts and conventions would be introduced.
+    This section presents a brief example for learning, using and evaluating a classifier using CloudML.
+In addition, basic concepts and conventions are also introduced.

 CloudML aims to provide a set of tools that allow building a classifier on the cloud.
 It consists of three components:

-1. Import handler, a utility module that is responsible for feeding the trainer and the predictor with data.
+1. Import handler: a utility module which is responsible for feeding the trainer and the predictor with data.
-2. Trainer, which receives data from the import handler and trains a classifier to produce a classification model.
+2. Trainer: which receives data from the import handler and trains a classifier to produce a classification model.
-3. Predictor, that uses a model produced by the trainer to predict the class of incoming requests.
+3. Predictor: which uses a model produced by the trainer in order to predict the class of incoming requests.

 Importing data
 ==============